 We all know the image of the court jester: a funny little guy dressed in bright colors and a silly hat, maybe doing a weird-looking dance or acting out a humorous scene for the entertainment of some kind of royalty.
 These days, when we think of a court jester, it is often associated with a lack of prestige or even humanity; the court jester exists only to entertain.
-Outside of that, he is not much at all.
+Outside of that, he is not much of anything.

 Another character a lot of us have gotten acquainted with over the past decade, is that of the livestreamer, commonly found on Twitch.
-They are known to livestream themselves playing video games, or doing really any other activity, interacting with their chat in real time.
+They are known to livestream themselves playing video games, or doing really any other activity, interacting with their audience in real time.
 In some ways, the Twitch streamer and the jester are similar.
 They are both there to entertain an audience, usually because they’re in some way humorous.

 The Bad Example